formcarry/formcarry-cli/README.md

 ```
 Output:
 ```
-✔ Your form is successfully created
+✔ Your form was successfully created
 ✔ Your endpoint url copied to clipboard: https://formcarry.com/s/BywEPAJNb
 ```